cooperfrank/cse3150_week_3_lab/README.md

 ### Deliverables
 * Split your code into headers, .cpp files, and your main.cpp file.
 Put your headers under an include directory, your implementations in a .cpp file in src, and your main.cpp file in src.
-* Initialize your github repo under cse3150 week 3 lab and push the starter code
+* Initialize your github repo under cse3150_week_3_lab and push the starter code
-* Checkout a new branch for your work called feature 123 and push updates to there.
+* Checkout a new branch for your work called feature_123 and push updates to there.
 You can checkout a new branch using `git checkout -b branch name`
-• When you’re done, make a pull request on GitHub and merge everything to the main branch (the branch name of the main branch is irrelevant).
+* When you’re done, make a pull request on GitHub and merge everythingto the main branch (the branch name of the main branch is irrelevant).
-Make sure your code compiles and passes tests
+* Make sure your code compiles and passes tests